PM denies misleading the public over tax rises in Labour manifesto

 Capital gains tax, inheritance tax and fuel duty are among some of the levers Chancellor Rachel Reeves could potentially pull to raise revenue as she seeks to put the economy on a firmer footing.

-The Times reported she is also expected to hike employer national insurance by up to two percentage points and cut the earnings threshold at which employers pay contributions – measures that would raise a combined total of around £20 billion.
+She is also expected to hike employer national insurance by up to two percentage points and cut the earnings threshold at which employers pay contributions – measures that would raise a combined total of around £20 billion, as first reported by the Times.

 Ms Reeves has admitted she will raise some taxes, pointing to a £22 billion black hole in the public finances which she says she discovered had been left behind by her Tory predecessors after entering office, but has not specified which ones.